Neebs Waterhole camping area

 Location: Set along the western catchment area of the upper Noosa River, along the Cooloola Wilderness Trail.
 From Elanda Point on the Cooloola Wilderness Trail: Wandi is approximately 26.7km and Neebs is approximately 39.8km.

-No. sites: Large, open camp areas with no individual camping sections.
-Each camp site caters for up to 3 groups to a maximum of 25 people.
+No. sites: Both Neebs and Wandi have large, open camp areas which cater for up to 3 groups of 8 people, to a maximum of 24 people.

 Access: The camp sites can be reached by walking track only.
 Motorised vehicles and bicycles are not permitted on the walking track.
 Vehicle access permits are NOT required to access these camping sites.